Spotswood Child Custody and Divorce

 More specifically, you can visit the Family Division of the Middlesex County Superior Court.
 This court is called to resolve divorce issues in 11 different areas, including Non-Dissolution, Dissolution, Domestic Violence, Child Support, Family Crisis, Termination of Parental Rights, Adoption, etc.

 In divorce cases where the child custody is contested by the parents, the guidance and counsel of an experienced attorney with a proven track record of handling such cases becomes necessary.
-The attorneys at our law firm can provide you with such valuable and timely advice that can help bring about the best outcome of the dispute.
+Serving people throughout the Spotswood area, our divorce attorneys can provide you with such valuable and timely advice that can help bring about the best outcome of the dispute.
 Moreover, if it comes to a legal battle on court, our firm has an established reputation of fighting tooth and nail to safeguard the interests of our clients.

-To assist you with your case, contact Goldstein Law Group attorneys for a free consultation at (732) 967-6777.
-We have two convenient locations available: 14 Woodward Drive in Old Bridge and 64 West Main Street in Freehold.
+To assist you with your case, contact Goldstein Law Group attorneys for a Free 10 Minute Case Evaluation* at (732) 967-6777.
+We have two convenient locations available: 10 Amboy Ave Metuchen, NJ 08840 and 800 Old Bridge Rd Brielle, NJ 08730.